-This initiative was approved in FY2014 and implemented in FY2016.
-It is the intent of the Authority to redevelop the Westville Manor development in the West Rock neighborhood pursuant to RAD or mixed-finance.
-With ECC/HANH investing in the redevelopment of Brookside Phase I and II, Rockview, 122 Wilmot Road and Ribicoff Cottages and Extension, the only remaining obsolete low income public housing development remaining in the West Rock community is Westville Manor.
-Westville Manor is a 150 unit family development with site, design and infrastructure issues that lend itself to a mixed finance redevelopment or RAD conversion and redevelopment.
-This transformation plan will include replacement units on the Westville Manor site as well as the Rockview Phase II parcel (Initiative 1.15) and the redevelopment of the West Rock Community Center located at 295 Wilmot Road.
+Westville Manor is a family development with site, design and infrastructure issues that lend itself to a mixed finance redevelopment or RAD conversion and redevelopment.
+This transformation plan will include replacement units on the Westville Manor site and an off-site component, Rockview Phase II parcel (previously Initiative 1.15) and the redevelopment of the West Rock Community Center located at 295 Wilmot Road.